merative/acd-containers/src/pages/installing/uninstalling.md

 1. Click the **Delete Project** menu option to open the delete confirmation panel.
 1. Check that the namespace is correct and confirm deletion by entering the project name into the text box.
 Click **Delete** to delete the project.

+## Uninstalling using Command Line

+If the `cloudctl` interface was used for install, refer here for instructions on [uninstalling ACD from the command line](/installing/uninstalling-ibm/).